-Soil preparation: Chives prefers well-drained soil.
+Soil preparation: Chives prefer well-drained soil.
 Add aged compost to the soil before planting.

 Spacing: Plant clumps of up to six chive bulbs 5 to 8 inches apart.
 Divide large clumps of chives about every 3 years.
 Dig up the plants and divide them into small clumps with four to six bulbs each.

 Related: Everything You Need To Know About Organic Fertilizer

 Use scissors to cut chives about 2 inches above the soil.
 Before the chive plants flower, harvest from the outside edges of the clumps.
 After flowering, cut back the entire plant to remove the spent flowerstalks.